All Articles

 • In 2000, BP Amoco paid design firm Landor a whopping £4.6 million to redesign the company’s logo.

-A text message spam offering a logo for ridiculously low price
+text message promising a custom logo for a cheap price

 Projects don’t have set prices.
 What people will pay depends on perceived value.
 Perceived value goes up with perceived expertise, context, and packaging.
-No wonder many freelancers feel lost at sea!
+If you have Paul Rand’s reputation and confidence or Landor’s history and portfolio, then you add extra zeroes.

-Here’s the lesson for freelancers: You’re not to blame for not knowing, yet it’s still on you to learn.
+Here’s the takeaway for freelancers: You’re not to blame for not knowing, yet learning how to confidently price your offers is still your responsibility.”

 Smart, sustainable pricing is your responsibility and your golden opportunity.